molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 #### Define common data elements

-We use the [*TargetDictionary* template](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary.xlsx) to describe the common data model elements.
+We use the [*TargetDictionary* template](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary.xlsx) to describe common data model elements.
 The [*TargetDictionary* template](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary.xlsx) consists of multiple sheets.
 Each sheet corresponds to a table in catalogue.
 The columns in the sheet correspond to columns in the table concerned.
 This document describes how to fill out each of the sheets and their